 About the condition: Another condition caused by putting your feet through chronic strain, Achilles tendinitis affects the Achilles tendon, a band of tissue that connects the heel to the lower part of the leg.
 If the tendon is continually put under stress, it can, over time, become inflamed and painful.
 Because this is the part of the body that controls the act of lifting your heel when you walk, the condition makes walking a painfully tedious task.

 Symptoms: This condition typically exhibits symptoms like an aching pain along the back of the lower leg and right above the heel.
-As in the case of plantar fasciitis, pain
+As in the case of plantar fasciitis, pain gets worse when you wake up in the morning and after exercise.

 Sometimes, the pain in your calf muscle can become unbearable, a symptom often associated with a torn Achilles tendon.
 In this case, you must seek immediate medical attention.